 The identification and mitigation of application security risks must be addressed through activities that fit into each development team’s engineering processes.
 Commonly they would include steps to assess threats, define security requirements, develop secure architectures and undertake secure coding practices.
 OWASP does not specify what these should be precisely nor how they should be performed; each organization/team can define what fits their risks, process and culture.

-The Development Organization MUST independently verify that appropriate security controls are present, rugged, and used properly in every application.
+The Development Organization MUST independently verify that appropriate security controls are present, robust, and used properly in every application.

-Whatever security controls are identified, development teams must get independent assurance there are processes in place to verify them.
+Whatever security controls are identified, development teams must get independent assurance that there are processes in place to verify them.
 This verification is likely to include security code review, security testing, security architecture review, threat modeling, code release integrity checks, configuration checks, audits, vulnerability management, etc. These activities are most cost effective when performed throughout the development lifecycle, as opposed to a big review before delivery.
-As risks change over time, and as code undergoes changes, it is also important these activities continue and are managed throughout operational life of the application as well.
+As risks change over time, and as code undergoes changes, it is also important these activities continue and are managed throughout the operational life of the application.

 Recommendations